BHARATH-V-P/Regression-Based-Analysis-for-Housing-Price-Prediction-using-Machine-Learning/README.md

 ## Usage

 1. Prepare your dataset: Place your dataset in the data/ directory.
-Ensure it is named housing_data.csv or adjust the script accordingly.
+Ensure it is named housing prices-training set.csv or adjust the script accordingly.
-2. Run the main script:
+2. Open the Jupyter Notebook:
-   python main.py
-   The script will:
+   jupyter notebook "Regression-Based Analysis for Housing Price Prediction using Machine Learning.ipynb" The script will:
    -Preprocess the data
    -Perform feature engineering